 Dan Bucks gave a presentation on his written analysis of voluntary tax collection agreements being entered into between Airbnb, on behalf of its lodging operators, and states or local governments.
 Mr. Bucks raised several concerns that such agreements were unnecessarily ceding state audit authority by giving up the ability to require disclosure and audit of Airbnb's lodging operators, undermining the voluntary compliance process, and giving Airbnb and its lodging operators unfairly favorable treatment.
-Joe Huddleston expressed public comment in opposition to Mr. Bucks analysis.
+Joe Huddleston expressed public comment in opposition to Mr. Bucks' analysis.

 Concerning the survey of participating states on how they treat net operating losses in voluntary disclosure agreements, Mr. Cram advised that after further review of the states' responses, he did not see a need to revise and re-circulate the survey.
 The survey responses did contain one consistent thread: states do not allow a taxpayer to claim an NOL for a prior tax year unless the taxpayer has filed a return to establish that NOL.
-The Committee moved to add language to the Standard Agreement providing that NOL's are not allowed unless the taxpayer has filed a return for the tax year when the NOL is established.
+The Committee moved to add language to the Standard Agreement providing that NOLs are not allowed unless the taxpayer has filed a return for the tax year when the NOL is established.

 Mr. Cram advised the Committee of the results of the survey among the states on their current requirements for receiving electronic payments in a voluntary disclosure agreement.
-Mr. Cram indicated states require that the taxpayer be registered with the state prior to making an electronic payment.
+Survey results showed that states require that the taxpayer be registered with the state prior to making an electronic payment.

-The Committee convened a meeting by telephone on April 18, 2017 for the sole purpose of convening a closed session.
+The Committee convened meetings by telephone on April 18, May 16, June 20, and July 18, 2017, for the sole purpose of conducting closed sessions.